DevelopingMagic/pdfassembler/README.md

 If you want to simplify editing existing PDFs in a browser, I haven't found that library yet.
 This library helps, but still requires a good understanding of how the logical structure of a PDF works.

-If you want to learn more about logical structure of PDFs, I recommend O'Reilly's [PDF Explained](http://shop.oreilly.com/product/0636920021483.do).
-If you use this library, pdf.js and PDF Assembler will take care of reading and writing the raw bytes of the PDF, so you can skip to Chapter 4, "Document Structure":
+To learn more about logical structure of PDFs, I recommend O'Reilly's [PDF Explained](http://shop.oreilly.com/product/0636920021483.do).
+If you use this library, pdf.js and PDF Assembler will take care of reading and writing the raw bytes of the PDF, so you can skip to Chapter 4, "Document Structure".

 ![logical structure of a typical document](https://www.safaribooksonline.com/library/view/pdf-explained/9781449321581/httpatomoreillycomsourceoreillyimages952073.png)